 While sites like DraftKings and FanDuel have moved away from offering significant deposit matches to attract users, FanPicks offers one of the best sign-up offers in the industry.
 For new players, FanPicks is currently offering a 110% deposit match bonuses plus a free entry into a contest to win another $100.

 That's the best deal I've come across for new player sign-ups.
+Learn more about them in my Fan Pick Review article.

 Yahoo!
 Daily Fantasy is a new player in a familiar market